 - World Radio Geneva: This is an English language radio station in Geneva (101.7 FM) that has classifieds on its website.
 You need to register to view them.
 Check the link for more information: www.worldradio.ch.

 Finding apartments/flats via agencies

 Many apartments are controlled by real estate agencies called Régies.
 A studio usually means everything is in one room.
 Be sure to look at the number of pièces.
 A pièce is a room, and in Geneva, the kitchen counts as one.
 Therefore, a 3-pièces = kitchen + living room + bedroom (note: in Vaud, the kitchen is not counted as a pièce).
 Half pièces are rooms of combined functions, i.e. a living / dining room combo counts as a 1.5 pièces.
 If you find an apartment you like, you will normally need to go through the application process where you will need to apply to the Régie for that apartment, and the agency will decide to whom they want to rent it.
 To apply, normally you will need a document stating your salary and your position at the ILO.
 In addition, you normally have to prove you are not heavily in debt and may be asked to pay three months rent in advance as a deposit (“caution” in French).
-In exchange for CHF 231 (for the year 2009), the website www.swisscaution.ch will provide you with a year long deposit.
+This is sometimes negotiable as some landlord do accept as little at 1 month’s rent, but do not take this as a given.
+In exchange for CHF 231 (for the year 2019), the website www.swisscaution.ch will provide you with a year long deposit coverage, but this works like an insurance coverage in that if they need to cover your payout your premium would go up and you would have to pay them back the money.
 You will require a document stating you are not a criminal, which you can get from the Office des Poursuites, located at 46 rue du Stand, tel.
 022 388 90 90.